Pavin Smith Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 24th-ranked team ERA among all MLB pitching staffs (4.60).
+- The Nationals' 4.68 team ERA ranks 25th across all league pitching staffs.

-- The Nationals surrender the fourth-most home runs in baseball (81 total, 1.4 per game).
+- Nationals pitchers combine to allow the fifth-most home runs in baseball (82 total, 1.4 per game).

-- Irvin (1-3 with a 5.67 ERA and 22 strikeouts in 27 2/3 innings pitched) gets the start for the Nationals, his seventh of the season.

-- In his most recent appearance on Wednesday, the righty threw five innings against the Los Angeles Dodgers, allowing four earned runs while surrendering eight hits.
+- The lefty's most recent appearance was on Wednesday against the Los Angeles Dodgers, when he tossed five innings, surrendering three earned runs while allowing seven hits.

-- The 26-year-old has amassed an ERA of 5.67, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.